Miguelslo27/capacitacion-in-company/wp-content/plugins/wp-events-manager/readme.txt

 = 2.1.7.7 =
 - Fixed issue makes site die when saving events with start date equals with end date.

+= 2.1.8 =
+- Fixed bug of being able to book even when the slots are full.

 == Upgrade Notice ==